-• Activity shifting leakage emissions associated with the foam manufacturing and first year of foam use: These emissions are calculated as the total quantity of BA with a GWP greater than 30 that is being used at the new location with the baseline equipment, multiplied by the first year loss emission factor associated with the foam application (Tables 5 and 6), multiplied by the GWP of the BA.

-• Activity shifting leakage emissions associated with the remaining years of foam use: These emissions are calculated as the total quantity of BA with a GWP greater than 30 that is being used at the new location with the baseline equipment, multiplied by the annual loss emission factor associated with the foam application (Tables 5 and 6), multiplied by the number of years remaining in the project, multiplied by the GWP of the BA.
+- Activity shifting leakage emissions associated with the foam manufacturing and first year of foam use: These emissions are calculated as the total quantity of BA with a GWP greater than 30 that is being used at the new location with the baseline equipment, multiplied by the first year loss emission factor associated with the foam application (Tables 5 and 6), multiplied by the GWP of the BA. - Activity shifting leakage emissions associated with the remaining years of foam use: These emissions are calculated as the total quantity of BA with a GWP greater than 30 that is being used at the new location with the baseline equipment, multiplied by the annual loss emission factor associated with the foam application (Tables 4 and 5), multiplied by the number of years remaining in the project, multiplied by the GWP of the BA.

-$LE{LBA} = \{ [(Q{LBA} \times FYL{LBA}) + (Q{LBA} \times AL{LBA} \times YR)] \div 2204.62 \} \times GW$ $204.62\} \times \text{GWP}{\text{LBA}}$ -- ---
+$LE{LBA} = \{ [(Q{LBA} \times FYL{LBA}) + (Q{LBA} \times AL{LBA} \times YR)] \div 2204.62 \} \times GWP{LBA} \}$

-WHERE LE {LBA} Activity shifting leakage emissions (MT CO2e) Q{LBA} The quantity of BA (in pounds) that is used at the new location FYL {LBA} The first-year loss emission factor associated with the foam application of the BA used at the new location (See Tables 5 and 6) AL {LBA} The annual loss emission factor associated with the foam application of the BA used at the new location (See Tables 5 and 6) YR The number of remaining years in the project (9 years) GWP {LBA} The GWP of the BA used at the new location
+WHERE LE {LBA} Activity shifting leakage emissions (MT CO 2 e) Q{LBA} The quantity of BA (in pounds) that is used at the new location FYL {LBA} The first-year loss emission factor associated with the foam application of the BA used at the new location (See Tables 4 and 5) AL{LBA} The annual loss emission factor associated with the foam application of the BA used at the new location (See Tables 4 and 5) YR The number of remaining years in the project (9 years) 2204.62 Pound to metric ton conversion GWP {LBA} The GWP of the BA used at the new location